Indiana is home to many types of bees, and knowing what kinds of bees live there is essential.

 9. Digger Bee

 Digger bees are among the most common types of bees in Indiana.
-They belong to the family Andrenidae, many of which are quite large and robust.
-These bees are solitary and do not form colonies.
+They belong to the family Andrenidae, and many are quite large and robust.
+Digger bees are solitary and do not form colonies.

-They tend to live in dry, sandy habitats like grasslands and fields.
-Digger bees can be recognized by their distinctive plump body, long legs, and long antennae.
+Digger bees tend to live in dry, sandy habitats like grasslands and fields.
+They are recognized by their distinctive plump body, long legs, and long antennae.

 The color of the abdomen varies from species to species but usually ranges from light brown to dark black.

 Some digger bees have white or yellow markings on their thorax.
-These bees build burrows in the ground, typically in sandy or loose soils.
+They build burrows in the ground, typically in sandy or loose soil.

 Inside their holes, they store pollen and nectar that they use as food.
 Female digger bees lay their eggs in the burrow.